katydecorah/katydecorah.github.io/_posts/notes/2016-08-10-ela-conf-bots.md

 With Zapier, you can also assign labels and even add issues to milestones as someone submits a form.
 Now instead of reading a spreadsheet, we'll be able to comment on each abstract and use all of GitHub's organizational features.
 I absolutely adore this workflow.

-We have workflow set up for all of our forms:
+We have this workflow set up for all of our forms:

 ![image](https://cloud.githubusercontent.com/assets/2180540/17576807/d451df46-5f44-11e6-8736-f3c6d60ff112.png)